ndsi6382/Simple_Invoice_Generator/README.md

 details, as well as formatting options such as letterheads (for which the recommended width is 628px), footers, and the setting of a default output directory.
 To **not** include a field, set its value to an empty string `""`.
-All activity fields must be filled - where "qty" is not applicable, a hyphen string `"-"` should be used instead.
+All activity fields must be filled - where a 'qty' is not applicable, a hyphen string `"-"` should be used instead.
 The default styling makes use of a small css file, which can be modified if desired.

-Please note the following when using paths: paths beginning with '/' or '\' will be treated as absolute paths.
-Syntax such as '.', '..', or not being prefixed with a slash will be interpreted as a subdirectory of the current working directory.Do not suffix directories with '/'.
+Please note the following when using paths: paths beginning with `/` or `\` will be treated as absolute paths.
+Syntax such as `.`, `..`, or not being prefixed with a slash will be interpreted as a subdirectory of the current working directory.
+Do not suffix directories with `/`, and although there are no *expected* problems to occur, avoid using spaces in paths to be safe.

 ## CSV Handling
 An example .csv will be included here soon.
-.csv files are expected to contain 6 headers named as follows: Recipient name:
+.csv files are expected to contain at least 6 headers named as follows:
-`name`, Recipient details (line 1): `contact1`, Recipient details (line 2 -
-optional): `contact2`, Activity description: `desc`, Activity quantity: `qty`, Unit price: `unitPrc`.
+Recipient name: `name`, Recipient details (line 1): `contact1`, Recipient details (line 2 - optional): `contact2`, Activity description: `desc`, Activity quantity: `qty`, Unit price: `unitPrc`.
 Recipient fields may be empty in order to accomodate invoices where there is more than one activity.
 Entries in the .csv file that contain an empty `name` and `contact1` field but filled `desc`, `qty`, and `unitPrc` fields will be attributed to the recipient details above.

+## Further Updates
+- Implement functionality for custom invoice numbers, custom output filenames
+- Generate report/log functionality